Things To Do Memorial Day Weekend Manhattan NYC

 You can still attend NYC street fairs in Manhattan, go bicycling in Manhattan, play soccer & other games in Manhattan NYC parks, go shopping in Manhattan locales including Midtown, the Upper West & East Sides & the Village, attend Manhattan parades, watch theater, visit the NYC art museums, and eat out at one of the Manhattan restaurants NYC.

 And it's all happening right here in our favorite borough - Manhattan.
 So take your time to sort through the days and locations and start planning your weekend.
 Click here to obtain information about other things to do in Manhattan NYC beyond the Labor Day Weekend.
 This events calendar is updated monthly with about 100 different Manhattan fun / cultural events.

 Manhattan Public & Private Parks

 Manhattan has one of number of public parks of which a few include swimming facilities.
 Click here for a listing of the Manhattan Parks NYC including maps showing their locations along with a bit of park history.

 NYC Golfing In Queens & The Bronx

 Queens has four golf courses and all of them are open this weekend.
 Click here for details about Queens Golf Courses including maps and links to the operators' websites.
 The Bronx has several public golf courses: Mosholu and Van Cortlandt Park are accessible via the MTA / subway.

 Best Viewing Places / Locations to Watch Fireworks in Manhattan NYC

-Macy's July 4th Fireworks along the East River Provide Good Viewing from Manhattan, Brooklyn & Queens and are Remotely Viewable from Northern Staten Island & the Southern tip of the Bronx
+Macy's July 4th Fireworks along the East River Provides Good Viewing from Manhattan, Brooklyn & Queens and are Distantly Viewable from Northern Staten Island & the Southern tip of the Bronx

 Rockefeller Center: Christmas or Holiday Tree?